Sarohia94/Project-1-skinfirst/README.md

 ### Imagery

 Images used are calming and natural to fit the theme and intention of the website.
+Images were taken from the Pexels website and can be found in the credits section.

 ### Wireframes